block42-blockchain-company/fantom-staker-info/README.md

 ## What

-The smart contract is already deployed and can be found on the Fantom Opera MainNet:
+The smart contract is already deployed and can be found on the Fantom Opera MainNet at the following address:

 ```solidity
 0x92ffad75b8a942d149621a39502cdd8ad1dd57b4